nanxstats/protr/README.md

 ProtrWeb, the Shiny web application built on protr, can be accessed from [http://protr.org](http://protr.org).

-ProtrWeb does not require any knowledge of R programming for the users, it is a user-friendly and one-click-to-go online platform for computing the descriptors presented in the protr package.
+ProtrWeb is a user-friendly web application for computing the protein sequence descriptors (features) presented in the protr package.

 ## Descriptors List